 Linux provides a pair of commands that you're likely to use for library management.
-The ldd program displays the shared library dependencies of a program-that is, it lists the shared libraries that a program uses.
-The ldconfig program updates caches and links used by the system for locating libraries-that is, it reads /etc/ld.so.conf and implements any changes in that file or in the directories to which it refers.
+The 1dd program displays a program's shared library dependencies-that is, the shared libraries that a program uses.
+The 1dconfig program updates caches and links used by the system for locating libraries-that is, it reads /etc/1d.so.conf and implements any changes in that file or in the directories to which it refers.
 Both of these tools are invaluable in managing libraries.